frenchie4111/frenchie4111.github.io/_posts/2020-05-13-Coding-Standards-Argument-Ordering.md

 }
 ```

-**Justification** In Javascript this specification makes it easier to call any given function.
-It makes it so that you can pass only the minimally required arguments to a function to perform the operation you are requesting.
-If the code that interacts with your function is simpler, it makes it easier to refactor later.
+**Justification** This has the effect of reducing the number of arguments required to call the default version of a function.
+Code that doesn't need the optional arguments, doesn't have to worry about including them, and when the function is inevitably refactored there will be less calls to fix.

 #### Thanks